rainaisntbald/waybar_lyrics/README.md

 ## How does it work?

-It fetches the lyrics using the API at https://lrclib.net/ and, if they are found, displays them at the correct time using the timestamps available.
+It fetches the lyrics using the API at https://lrclib.net/ for the currently plaiying song (according to playerctl) and, if they are found, displays them at the correct time using the timestamps available.

 ## How do I use it?